Sleep Better for Back Pain Relief

 Ice and Heat to Ease Back Pain

 Regular applications of ice to the painful areas on your back may help reduce pain and inflammation from an injury.
 Try this several times a day for up to 20 minutes each time.
+Wrap the ice pack in a thin towel to protect your skin.
 After a few days, switch to heat.
 Apply a heating pad or warm pack to help relax your muscles and increase blood flowing to the affected area.
 You also can try warm baths to help with relaxation.
 To avoid burns and tissue damage, never sleep on a heating pad.

 Hands-On Therapy for Back Pain

 Does massage really ease back pain once you leave the table?
 A recent study found that one weekly massage over a 10 week period improved pain and functioning for people with chronic back pain.
 Benefits lasted about six months but dwindled after a year.
 Another hands-on approach is spinal manipulation.
-Performed by a licensed specialist, this treatment includes different exercises to adjust the spine and restore lost mobility.
+Performed by a licensed specialist, this treatment can help relieve structural problems of the spine and restore lost mobility.

 Nerve Stimulation for Back Pain

 Research is being conducted on certain treatments that stimulate nerves to reduce chronic back pain.
 Your doctor may consider adding acupuncture to your treatment plan if you aren't finding relief with more conservative care.
 Another method your doctor might suggest is transcutaneous electrical nerve stimulation (TENS), during which mild electric pulses are delivered to the nerves to block incoming pain signals.

 Therapy for Back Pain